SeanTFarr/Coffee_Analysis/README.md

 <img src="images\top5_imports.png">

 The top 4 of the top 5 are the same as the top 5 Producers.
-India out paced Ethiopia for Exporting though.
+India out paced Ethiopia for exporting though.

 <img src="images\top5_export.png">

-Seeing the difference between Brazil's Production and Exporting made me wonder where the rest of the coffe went.
-Well, the answwer is in consumption!
+Seeing the difference between Brazil's production and exporting made me wonder where the rest of the coffee went.
+Well, the answer is in consumption!
 Brazil leads the way by a large margin!

 <img src="images\top5_consumption.png">

 Overall this was an eye opening analysis.
 I did learn a lot about who produced, exported, imported, and consumed the most coffee.
 There were only a coulple of things about the data set that were a little disappointing.
-It may be due to affiliation, but knowing that South Korea is a large importer of coffee, I would have expected to see some data in the set.The United States ReExports a lot of coffee there, as well.
+It may be due to affiliation, but knowing that South Korea is a large importer of coffee, I would have expected to see some data in the set.
+The United States reexports a lot of coffee there, as well.
 Another thing I would have liked was a breakdown of the European Union to see more detail.
 I will look for further data to see if I can find these included.
 A future endeavor with coffee data, if I can find a dataset with more depth, will be in the form of a dashboard.